 Based on all of the above a set of character families has been identified, where each family consists of characters that may also have intermediate forms.
 Thus, three of the most frequent characters: o, a and y end up in the same family.
 Each family is identified by a single capital character, while family members are identified by:

-This means that a transliteration in STA consists of only plain Ascii characters, and that 26 x 36 = 936 different shapes can be represented, in principle.
+This means that a transliteration in STA consists of only plain Ascii characters, and that, in cprinciple, 26 x 36 = 936 different shapes can be represented.

 The definition of STA families including the most important family members is provided in this PDF document.
 Inevitably, there could be many other equivalent results, but some of the main reasons for this design stem from the Voynich MS text complications that have been described above.
 For the intruding gallows there are so many different versions that they have been split into three families each, in order to avoid having to use more than two bytes for each Voynich character.